Akobabs/cancer-detection-nanoparticles/README.md

 ---
 # 🧬 Cancer Detection Using Nanoparticles
-This repository presents a machine learning-powered system for breast cancer detection, simulating the effect of nanoparticle-enhanced biosensor data using the **Wisconsin Breast Cancer (Diagnostic) Dataset**.
+This repository presents a machine learning-powered system for breast cancer detection, simulating the effect of nanoparticle-enhanced biosensor data using the Wisconsin Breast Cancer (Diagnostic) Dataset.
 The project includes:

 * 🔍 A Jupyter Notebook for exploratory data analysis, model training, and evaluation.
 * 🌐 A Streamlit web app for interactive predictions and visualization of model performance.